 The course webpage will contain links to readings, videos, general instructions, and the class schedule.

 Blackboard will be used to post course grades and assignments.
-Links to weekly readings and videos will also be available via the Blackboard.
 In case of any discrepancies between the course webpage and Blackboard, consider the course page information latest.

 Piazza will be used to post announcements, FAQs, general discussion, course-related general queries, and detailed instructions when deemed necessary.